-Combination with other anti-neoplastic agents:
+Combination with other anti-neoplastic agents

-In clinical studies, sorafenib has been administered together with a variety of other antineoplastic agents at their commonly used dosing regimens, including gemcitabine, cisplatin, oxaliplatin, paclitaxel, carboplatin, capecitabine, doxorubicin, docetaxel, irinotecan and cyclophosphamide.
+In clinical studies, sorafenib has been administered together with a variety of other anti-neoplastic agents at their commonly used dosing regimens, including gemcitabine, cisplatin, oxaliplatin, paclitaxel, carboplatin, capecitabine, doxorubicin, docetaxel, irinotecan and cyclophosphamide.
 Sorafenib had no clinically relevant effect on the pharmacokinetics of gemcitabine, cisplatin, carboplatin, oxaliplatin , or cyclophosphamide.

-Paclitaxel/Carboplatin
+Paclitaxel/carboplatin

-Administration of paclitaxel (225 mg/m2) and carboplatin (AUC = 6) with sorafenib (\leq 400 mg twice daily), administered with a 3-day break in sorafenib dosing around administration of paclitaxel/carboplatin, resulted in no significant effect on the pharmacokinetics of paclitaxel.
+Administration of paclitaxel (225 mg/m2) and carboplatin (AUC = 6) with sorafenib ( $\leq$ 400 mg twice daily), administered with a 3-day break in sorafenib dosing (two days prior to and on the day of paclitaxel/carboplatin administration), resulted in no significant effect on the pharmacokinetics of paclitaxel.